Adam Swayne

 • World Première of Malone’s The People Protesting Drum Out Bigly Covfefe, University of Manchester 15/02/18.
 USA première 04/04/19 (Northwestern University, USA).

 • Riot Ensemble: Recordings on HCR, All That Dust and Coviello labels.
 Ensemble Residencies at RAM and Kings Place.
-Performances at HCMF, Klangspuren, Brighton and Britten-Pears Festivals.
+Performances at HCMF, Klangspuren, Brighton, Time of Music and Britten-Pears Festivals.

 Research Funding